 - Break it down into manageable pieces of work which can be spread out over a period of time.
-Block out time in your diary (e.g. an hour a week is recommended).
+Block out time in your diary (e.g. even just half an hour each week will help).
 Work on your achievement log at a time that suits you best e.g. at the weekend or at a set time each week.

 - Jot down ideas and thoughts soon after you undertake each activity, as this can help with documenting things in your achievement log, such as new skills you have acquired and how these have been put into practice, or problems and challenges you faced and how you overcame these.

 Save yourself some time by understanding what ICAS expects from your achievement log before you start.

 We provide lots of useful, practical information about how you should tackle your achievement log entries.
 As well as explaining the process we use for submission and review of your achievement logs we also look at some of the common errors that students make when writing their achievement logs, and how you can avoid them.
 Reading up on this can save you a lot of time later on.

 When writing your achievement log, it’s important, to be honest.
 The external reviewers are looking for a personal account of what you have learned during your training contract.

 There is no need to overcomplicate things by listing lots of competencies early on, or by trying to justify competencies which have little or no bearing on what you’ve been working on.
 It’s best to keep things simple and straightforward!